Number of passengers flying SIA, Scoot doubles to almost 600,000 in December

 On SIA Group's passenger load factor, which shows the percentage of its planes' seats taken up by passengers, Mr Sobie said the figure of 47 per cent is still very low but much higher than what has been registered for most of the pandemic.

 He noted that SIA is still way behind in terms of traffic recovery in comparison with the global international air travel market.
-It is also lagging behind Asia-Pacific carriers generally, although this is an uneven comparison due to the lack of a domestic market for SIA, said Mr Sobie.
+It is also lagging behind Asia-Pacific carriers generally, although this is an uneven comparison due to the lack of a domestic market for SIA.

 "SIA is doing relatively well when looking at the international market in Asia-Pacific," he added.